Ashcroft Care Home could face 'further action' says watchdog

 Ashcroft Care Home near Colchester failed to meet four of the five basic care standards set out by the Care Quality Commission (CQC).

 All 25 residents at the privately-run home have been moved out after Essex County Council raised concerns.

 The home's owner has not been available for comment.

-A CQC inspection at the home found residents were at "risk of dehydration and inadequate nutrition".'No one replied'
+A CQC inspection at the home found residents were at "risk of dehydration and inadequate nutrition".